BrainCOGS/Microscope/README.md

     └── okh-manifest.yml        # Open Know-How manifest files

 ### Source files
+The CAD files are provided in two formats:
+- The Fusion 360 native format as `FullAssembly.f3d`
+- For Autodesk Inventor.
+When using the Inventor folder, open the master assembly `FullAssembly.iam`.

 ### To Do

-- Make Bill of Materials
+- Make Bill of Materials.
 - Take measurements to check whether Edward's corrections are correct.